Yang Wenqin

-Yang Wenqin (杨文琴 (楊文琴, Yáng Wénqín); born April 30, 1960, in Shanghai) is a retired Chinese high jumper.
+Yang Wenqin (杨文琴 (楊文琴, Yáng Wénqín); born April 30, 1960) is a retired Chinese high jumper.

 In 1983 she reached the final of the 1983 World Championships in Athletics, but finished 16th and third to last with only 1.84 metres.

 On the regional level she took a gold medal at the Asian Championships in 1985; in addition she won bronze medals at the 1978 and 1982 Asian Games.
 Both contests were won by fellow Chinese person Zheng Dazhen.